Biosynthesis of Natural Products

 The objectives of the discipline include the presentation of the major biosynthetic study methods, as well as the most important metabolic pathways used by the cell in the production of metabolites, specially secondary metabolites.
 Such knowledge will provide the student with the capacity to rationalize the formation of natural products, the prediction of the structure of novel compounds and their expected metabolism.

-Students should have at least an introductory knowledge of organic chemistry, which should include the recognition of the major functional groups and the knowledge of the most common reaction mechanisms.
+Students should have a least an introductory knowledge of organic chemistry, which should include the recognition of the major functional groups and the knowledge of the most common reaction mechanisms.

 1. Medicinal plants and natural products – a brief introduction

 Overview on the use of natural products.
-Drugs of natural origin.
-Present impact.
+Chemical products from terrestrial and marine origin.
+Present impact and recent developments.

 2. Primary and secondary metabolism

 Primary and secondary metabolism.
 Enzymes involved in the biosynthesis of natural products.
 Enzymatic reactions of the secondary metabolism and their analogy with organic reactions.
 Classification of natural products according to their biosynthetic origin.

 Formation of beta-ketonic chains.
 Fatty acids, oils, fats and polyketides.
 Acetylenes.
 Prostaglandins and analogues.
 Cyclization of polyketonic chains.
 Aromatic polyacetates.
 Tetracyclines.
 Methos of elucidation of biosynthetic pathawys.

 4. Natural products derived from mevalonate and deoxyxylolose phosphate.

 Formation of the isoprenic unit.
 Isoprenoids.
 Biosynthesis of regular and irregular monoterpenes.
 Iridoids.
 Sesquiterpenes, diterpenes, and sesterterpenes.
 The squalene molecule, and squalene epoxide.
 Triterpenes, steroids, and tetraterpenes.
 Carotenoids.